dainst/gazetteer-gnd-mapping/README.md

 argument `--meta` for meta matches (i.e., only matching preferred titles), or `--names` for matches of all name variants.
 Default CSV delimiter is `|`.

-To write 1000 meta data matches of Jarow-Winkler distance >= 0.8 to CSV file `meta.csv`, run:
+To write 1000 meta data matches of Jaro-Winkler distance >= 0.8 to CSV file `meta.csv`, run:

 ```